natescherer/postmodern-repo-copiertemplate/docs/why_copier.md

 # Why Copier?

 This template started out as a [Cookiecutter][cookiecutter] template, and was inspired by the [Hypermodern Python Cookiecutter][hypermodern-cc].
-Cookiecutter is a great platform, but I quickly ran into features I wanted that seemed to be unavailable, including:
+Cookiecutter is a great platform, but lacks several features, including:

 * Conditional Questions
 * Template Updating